Code42Cate/News-Aggregator/README.md

 ## TODO:

+- Figure out how we can prevent timeouts (and handle other errors) from all the sites (Might wanna use proxies?)
 - Figure out how the fuck asyncio works so I can make the main scraping loop in async:D
 - Make the newsletter template a little bit more beautiful
 - Figure out how to close failing connections